heaths/function-rustlang/README.md

    Alternatively, you could set these once as repository secrets if they have the same value.
 This example demonstrates configuration in case different environments are in different subscriptions.
 4. Add [GitHub secrets] for your provisioned `AZURE_RESOURCE_GROUP` and `AZURE_FUNCTIONAPP_NAME`.
 These were output when you ran `azd provision`.

-Now when you merge to `main` the Azure Functions app will deploy first to your test (staging) environment, test that the application is running and responds with the expected text, then deploys to your production environment.
+Now when you merge to `main` the Azure Functions app will deploy first to your staging environment, test that the application is running and responds with the expected text, then deploys to your production environment.

 ### Manual